-From the conclusions reiterated from the two heatmaps created (Fig. 7), it is possible to infer that the areas where the older buildings are concentrated and where there is a greater proportion of degraded buildings or with major needs of repair are more affected by the types of occurrences such as collapses, floods, suspicious situations (check smoke or check smells), and gas leaks..
+From the conclusions reiterated from the two heatmaps presented in Fig. 7, it is possible to infer that it is in the locations where the older buildings are located and where there is a greater proportion of degraded buildings with major needs of repair that they are more affected by the types of occurrences such as collapses, floods, suspicious situations (check smoke or check smells), and gas leaks, occurring in greater proportion in these areas of the city.

-3.2 Na Minha Rua Lx Dataset
+3.2 Na Minha Rua Lx dataset

-Regarding the dataset containing the data related to the occurrences recorded on the Na Minha Rua Lx application, the first analysis showed that the dataset covers the period from 2017 to 2020 and it is composed of 12 866 records and eight attributes that aggregate information about the occurrences reported in the application such as the date on which the occurrence was reported, the type of occurrence, and the location of the occurrence.
+Regarding the dataset containing the data related to the occurrences recorded on the Na Minha Rua Lx application, the first analysis showed that the dataset covers the period between 2017 and 2020 and it is composed of 12 866 rows and eight columns that aggregate information about the occurrences reported in the application such as the date on which the occurrence was reported, the type of occurrence, and the location of the occurrence.
 It was verified that there was one duplicate value and zero null values in the entire dataset.
 Furthermore, six of the eight columns that compose the dataset are of type object, except the columns "latitude" and "longitude" that are of type float.

-The data preparation began with the selection of the relevant attributes and after identifying the necessary attributes to conduct this analysis, data processing techniques were applied to adequate the dataset to the analysis intended to be developed.
-However, no significant problems were identified, besides one attribute that was not in date format and a duplicate value.
+The data preparation began with the selection of the relevant variables and after identifying the necessary variables to conduct this analysis, data processing techniques were applied to adequate the dataset to the analysis intended to be developed.
+However, no significant problems were identified, besides one variable that was not in date format and a duplicate value.
 Also, in the data preparation phase, new columns were created from an existing column since the information that allows locating the occurrences on a temporal level was extracted from the column "Date-Time".
-In this way, three new attributes were created from the "Date-Time" attribute: "Year", "Month", and "Hour".
+In this way, three new attributes were created from the "Date-Time" variable: "Year", "Month", and "Hour".
 Lastly, it was found that the year 2020 has significantly less data when compared to the other years and, to conduct an analysis where all years have representative data, it was necessary to eliminate the year 2020.
 With all the transformations on the dataset completed, the final dataset has seven columns and 12 865 rows.

 With the data preparation phase completed, the modeling phase begins.
-The analysis of the data from the Na Minha Rua Lx application aims to deepen the knowledge about the types of occurrences reported in the application, constituting a tool to help decision-makers to manage the city in an informed and efficient way.
+The analysis of the data from the Na Minha Rua Lx application aims to deepen the knowledge about the types of occurrences reported in the application, constituting a tool to help decision makers to manage the city in an informed and efficient way.